adi-dee/scroll-tell/README.md

 ← `sticky_image.html`: Sticky side scrolling for charts and flexbox layout

-The sticky side image example
+The sticky side image example:

 [Sticky image](https://video-scroller.glitch.me/sticky_image.html)

 The example uses Goldenberg's Sticky Side template.
 I would recommend this layout for scrollable charts, infographics etc where you need to be able to see the entire image.